Page last updated: 13 November 2025

 Who visits the Eiffel Tower the most?

-Around 75% of the total visitors to the Eiffel Tower, approximately 7 million each year, are international visitors.
+Around 81% of the total visitors to the Eiffel Tower in 2024 were international visitors.
+The remaining 19% were French.

 How long do visitors spend at the Eiffel Tower?